WebGLHitASnag/VR-Project-2/README.md

   - Bullet point about Level 2 goes here

 ### Planned timeline
-  - We used a Trello board to track the progress and development of the project
+  - We used a Trello board to track the progress and development of the project! :clipboard:
     - Trello Board link: https://trello.com/b/s1oLJZb3/cs-4331-002-group-6-virtual-reality-project-2

 ### External asset sources and Unity packages